-Tableau Bump Chart is used to compare one Dimension against another Dimension using one of the Measure value.
-Bump Charts will be very useful for exploring the changes in Rank over a time period or region so on.
+Tableau Bump Chart compares one Dimension against another Dimension using one of the Measure values.
+The Bump Chart is useful for exploring Rank changes over time or region, etc.

 Create a Tableau Bump Chart

-Before we start creating Bump Chart, Let us create one calculated field to rank the Dimension members based on the Measure value.
-In order to do this, Please select the Create Calculated Field option from the Analysis Menu as shown below
+Before we create a Bump Chart in Tableau, Let us create one calculated field to rank the Dimension members based on the Measure value.
+To do this, select the Create Calculated Field option from the Analysis Menu.

 Once you select the Create Calculated Field option, a new window will be opened to write the Custom Expression.
-For now, we are using the Build-in function called INDEX() and named it as Rank as shown below
+For now, we used the Built-in function called INDEX() and named it Rank.

-Next, we converted the newly created calculated field to Discrete by right clicking on the Rank filed and selecting the Convert to Discrete option
+For this Tableau Bump Chart, we converted the newly created calculated field to Discrete by right-clicking on the Rank field and selecting the Convert to Discrete option.

-In order to create Bump Chart, Drag and Drop the Product Sub Category Name from Dimension Region to Columns Shelf and Sales Territory Country to Color Field present in Marks Shelf as shown below.
+To create a Tableau Bump Chart, Drag and Drop the Product Sub Category Name from the Dimension Region to the Columns Shelf.
+Next, the Sales Territory Country to the Color column is present in the Marks card.

-Next, Drag and Drop the newly created calculated field Rank from Measures region to Rows Shelf as shown below
+Next, Drag and Drop the newly created Tableau calculated field Rank from Measures Region to Rows Shelf.

 However, we intended to Rank the Product Subcategory Name against the Country Name using the Sales Amount Measure.
-Before changing the calculated field, Let us change the Mark type from Automatic to Line Chart as shown below
+Before changing the calculated field, Let us change the Mark type from Automatic to Line Plot.

-Once you select the Edit Table Calculation.. option, a new window will be opened.
-From the below screenshot you can observe that, Rank filed is calculating the rank using Table (Across) option that’s why, First product is marked as Rank 1, second product as rank 2 so forth.
-In this example, Our intention is to Rank the filed by Sales Amount.
-In order to achieve the same, Please select the Advanced option from the Compute Using drop down menu
+Once you choose the Edit Table Calculation.. option, a new window will open.
+From the screenshot below, you can observe that the field is calculating the rank using the Table (Across) option.
+That’s why the First product is marked as 1, the second as two, and so forth.

 Once you choose the Advanced option, a new window opens.
-Please transfer the Product Subcategory Name and Sales Territory Country fields from Partitioning to Addressing pane.
-Next, Change the Sort option from Automatic to Filed and select the filed name and aggregate field from the drop down menus.
-In this example, we want to rank the fields by Sales Amount so, we are selecting Sales Amount as Filed Name, Sum as Aggregated filed and Sort order as Descending as shown below
+Please transfer the Product Subcategory Name and Sales Territory Country columns from the Partitioning to Addressing pane.
+Next, Change the Sort option from Automatic to Filed.
+Next, select the filed name and aggregate field from the drop-down menus.

-Click OK and change the Restarting Every option from None to Product Subcategory Name as shown below.
-It means, Table calculation (for Rank) will check for every new product and Rank them using their Sales Amount.
+Click OK and change the Restarting Every option from None to Product Subcategory Name.
+It means Table calculation will check for every new product and Rank them using their Sales Amount.
 Then, Click OK to finish assigning the Table Calculation to our Tableau Bump Chart.

-If you are not comfortable with the Rank field in separate Row, Please click on the Rank filed on Column shelf and unchecked the Show Header option from the drop down menu as shown below
+If you are not comfortable with the field in a separate Row.
+Please click on the Rank field on the Column shelf and uncheck the Show Header option from the drop-down menu.